3akev/autofletcher/manual.typ

 The main entry-point is `place_nodes()`, which returns a list of indices and a list of partially applied `node()` functions, with the pre-calculated positions.

+All coordinates here are elastic, as defined in the fletcher manual.
+Fractional coordinates don't work that well, from what I've seen.

 == About placers

 A placer is a function that takes the index of current child, and the total